 “The multi-purpose cleaner fared well on my very greasy stovetop, tiled kitchen counter (one of the most annoying areas of our home), dirty solid wood dining table (emphasis on our toddlers’ areas!), and plastic dining table chairs,” she says.
-Plus, the BPA-free acrylic bottles are both stylish and non-toxic.
+Plus, the BPA-free acrylic bottles are both stylish.

 Partake makes non-GMO, vegan cookies that are free from 14 allergens, including peanuts, eggs, dairy, soy, and gluten.
 Plus, the company is also heavily involved in mentorship programs for women and people of color looking to be involved in the food industry.